 Can I use Southwest Airlines Rapid Rewards points to book a flight to Japan?

-As Southwest Airlines does not currently fly to Japan, Rapid Rewards points cannot be used to book flights to Japan on Southwest Airlines.
+Southwest Airlines does not operate direct flights to Japan, so Rapid Rewards points cannot be used for direct Southwest service.
+Points may apply to the Southwest portion of partnership itineraries.

 What are the major airports in Japan that are served by international flights?